yorkyorkex/project-managment-app/README.md

 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open Pull Request

-## License
+## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- Next.js team for the amazing framework
+- NextAuth.js for authentication solutions
+- Vercel for hosting and deployment
+- Inter font family for beautiful typography

+---

+**Ready to explore?** 🎉 Visit the live demo and click the "🚀 DEMO MODE" button to start instantly!